 - Be concerned about the learners.

 - Be knowledgeable about the subject.

 - Relate theory to practice.

 - Show confidence.

-- Be open to different learning styles-stay flexible.
+- Be open to different learning approaches-stay flexible.

 - Be genuine.

 - Be willing to go beyond course objectives.

 - Create a good atmosphere for learning-make it fun.

-Preparing to Teach Food Safety to the Adult Learner
+Preparing to Teach Responsible Alcohol Safety to the Adult Learner

-Knowledge of Food Safety
+Knowledge of Responsible Alcohol Safety

-Knowledge of current food safety information is essential.
-Stay informed of the latest developments in the science of food safety.
+Knowledge of current alcohol safety information is essential.
+Stay informed of the latest developments in state and local regulations as well as industry topics.
 This information will provide you with case studies and topics for class discussions.
-Select information you know will pique your learners' curiosity.
-Most learners enjoy case studies on foodborne illnesses because there are questions to answer and pieces of information that can be put together to solve a puzzle.
-Case studies are available on ServSafe.com.
+Select information that you know will pique your learners' curiosity.
+Most learners enjoy case studies on alcohol safety because there are questions to answer and pieces of information that can be put together to solve a puzzle.